apache/lucenenet/src/Lucene.Net.QueryParser/Flexible/Core/Messages/package.md

 ## Query Parser Messages

-Messages for the Flexible Query Parser use [Lucene.Net.QueryParsers.Flexible.Messages.NLS](xref:Lucene.Net.QueryParsers.Flexible.Messages.NLS) API.
+Messages for the Flexible Query Parser use .NET Resources.
+See [How to create user-defined exceptions with localized exception messages](https://docs.microsoft.com/en-us/dotnet/standard/exceptions/how-to-create-localized-exception-messages).